What is Left After Distillation? How Knowledge Transfer Impacts Fairness and Bias: Experimental Design and Results

 The CelebA dataset, like many real-world natural image datasets, exhibits a long-tail distribution in its attributes, as shown in \cref{appendix:datasetdetails}, \cref{celeba}.
 The dataset is imbalanced with respect to the smiling/not smiling label, with an unequal number of images in each category.
 To mitigate the effects of this imbalance w.r.t.\ smiling/not smiling on potential bias and enhance prediction accuracy, we randomly undersample the over-represented class, resulting in the distribution of training data shown in \cref{tab:celeba} across our label attribute and demographic groups after balancing the training data.
 Even though the quantity of instances labeled as smiling now matches the count of samples labeled as not smiling, there exists an imbalance within the demographic groups.
 For example, the demographic group "Not Young" is under-represented, constituting only 22.15\% of the training dataset.
 Subsequently, we train a ResNet-50 model to classify the binary smiling attribute.
 This model is then used as a teacher to guide the training of a ResNet-18 model through \gls{kd} at various temperatures.
 Additionally, we train a ResNet-18 model from scratch to serve as a non-distilled student baseline.

 We calculate the fairness metrics for baseline models and distilled student with different temperatures.
-The outcomes are presented in Figure \ref{fairness-metrics}, with full results in \cref{appendix:extraexperiments}, \cref{complete-fairness-metrics}, where an increase in temperature is correlated with improved fairness, having smaller demographic parity and equalized odds differences.
+We compare the performance across demographic groups against the non-distilled student model baseline.
+This baseline allows us to measure how distillation impacts the model’s fairness by showing whether it exacerbates or mitigates fairness issues that already existed in the baseline model.
+In some contexts, a small change in fairness metrics could be considered substantial, especially in sensitive domains (e.g., hiring algorithms, loan approvals, or medical diagnoses), where even slight improvements in fairness can have a significant social or ethical impact.
+On the other hand, in less critical applications, this change might not carry the same weight.
+Therefore, it’s important to interpret these changes based on the domain-specific impact.
+The outcomes are presented in Figure \ref{fairness-metrics} and \cref{tab:test-accuracy-fairness}, where an increase in temperature is correlated with improved fairness, having smaller demographic parity and equalized odds differences.
 The teacher baseline demonstrates superior fairness compared to the student baseline across both demographic attributes.
-It is notable that the fairness of the distilled student can surpass that of the teacher model as seen in the changes in the demographic parity difference across the Young attribute.
+It is notable that the fairness of the distilled student can surpass that of the teacher model as seen in the changes in fairness metrics in \cref{fairness-metrics}.
 This improvement suggests that the knowledge transferred from the teacher model aids the student model in paying greater attention to demographic attributes, thereby promoting more equitable treatment.
+This trend does not continue at very high temperatures (T$=20, 30, 40$), as the teacher model generates nearly uniform softmax outputs (\cref{fairness-metrics}, and \cref{appendix:extraexperiments} \cref{tab:app-combined-celeba-results}).